zhenyy/SpiderRecognizer/README.md

 # Spider Recognition iOS App
 This repository contains swift scripts and Core ML models for our real-time spider recognition app

+A video demo of our app: https://www.youtube.com/watch?v=LvMvKccfGkA&t=2s

+Link to the deep learning model development repo: https://github.com/zhenyy/poisonous-spider-recognition
 ## Basic mode
 Offers two functions:
 - Classifying a single spider by taking a photo or supplying a photo from library